BackupTheBerlios/hjb-svn/trunk/www/command-list.rst

 URL Patterns
 ------------

-HJB support the JMS Commands in table below, matching them to the specified URLs and HTTP methods
+HJB recognises the JMS Commands in the table below, matching them to the specified URLs and HTTP request methods.

   .. class:: display-items